-Net trading gain
+Net trading income

-Net trading gain comprises gains less losses related to trading assets and liabilities, and includes all realized and unrealized fair value changes, interest and foreign exchange differences related to trading assets and liabilities.
-Net trading income also includes gains less losses from foreign exchange translation and is recognized in profit or loss when the corresponding service is provided.
+Net trading income comprises gains less losses related to trading assets and liabilities, and includes all realized and unrealized fair value changes, interest, dividends and foreign exchange differences related to trading assets and liabilities.
+Net trading income also includes gains less losses from foreign exchange translation and is recognized in profit or loss when the corresponding service is provided, as well as net gain or loss from derivative instruments.